Skip to Content

 Ticket for a Hoover Dam Tour

-Specifically, we learned where water flows in behind the dam, and how it gets to the point where it turns the turbines before continuing down the Colorado River to its next destination.
+Specifically, we learned where water flows in from behind the dam, and how it gets to the point where it turns the turbines before continuing down the Colorado River to its next destination.

 Massive water intake pipe at Hoover Dam

-We also learned about how diversion tunnels and temporary cofferdams were used to divert the Colorado River during the construction of the Hoover Dam, and how a large section of those diversion tunnels are still used today as part of the spillway infrastructure.
+We also learned about how diversion tunnels and temporary cofferdams were used to divert the Colorado River during the construction of the Hoover Dam, and how a large section of those diversion tunnels is still used today as part of the spillway infrastructure.

-For those unfamiliar, the spillways are like the small hole in your sink, that prevents it from overflowing if you leave the water running.
+For those unfamiliar, the spillways are like the small hole in your sink that prevents it from overflowing if you leave the water running.

 Power generation equimpent at the Hoover Dam